 We’ve partnered with one of Aotearoa’s favourite sports stars, Dan Carter, to shine a light on the issues facing kids in the Pacific, like access to clean water at home and school.

-That was just the beginning - after partnering with the New Zealand International Development Cooperation, we were able to invest more than $2.5 million in matched funding into water, sanitation and hygiene programmes for kids in the Pacific.
+After partnering with the New Zealand International Development Cooperation, we were able to invest a further $2.5 million in matched funding into water, sanitation and hygiene programmes for kids in the Pacific.

 Dan takes selfies with kids in Vanuatu